samuelbferraz/DuMato/README.md

 - CUDA Toolkit >= 10.1
 - gcc 7.5.0
 - GNU Make >= 4.1
+- nauty.h and nauty.a (provided in the source)

 ## Input
 *DuMato* supports undirected graphs and uses the following input format: